Applied Mathematics Degree

 2

 PHYSICS 125-2 General Physics for ISP or PHYSICS 140-3 Fundamentals of Physics may be substituted for PHYSICS 135-2 General PhysicsPHYSICS 125-3 General Physics for ISP or PHYSICS 140-3 Fundamentals of Physics may be substituted for PHYSICS 135-3 General Physics.
-Associated labs are PHYSICS 126-2 Physics Laboratory for ISP or PHYSICS 136-2 General Physics Laboratory and PHYSICS 126-3 Physics Laboratory for ISP or PHYSICS 136-3 General Physics Laboratory.
+Associated labs are PHYSICS 126-2 Fundamentals of Physics Laboratory or PHYSICS 136-2 General Physics Laboratory and PHYSICS 126-3 Fundamentals of Physics Laboratory or PHYSICS 136-3 General Physics Laboratory.

 3